kyungjae-lee/engineers-notebook/real-time-operating-systems/freertos-scheduler-implementation.md

-## RTOS Ticking
+## RTOS Ticking (RTOS Tick ISR)

-* RTOS ticking is implemented using timer hardware of the MCU. e.g., SysTick timer in the case of ARM Cortex-M processor.
+* RTOS ticking is implemented using timer hardware of the MCU. e.g., SysTick timer in the case of ARM Cortex-Mx processor.

 * RTOS tick is necessary for the kernel to keep track of the time elapsed.
 (A global variable `xTickCount` which gets incremented by one every tick is used.)

+  * One application is to wake up a task that has been sleeping for a certain amount of time.
+The task keeps track of the global tick count and compares it with the preset value.

 * Tick interrupt is triggered at the rate of `configTICK_RATE_HZ` defined in `FreeRTOSConfig.h`.

-* Each timer tick interrupt triggers the scheduler to perform context switching.
+* Each RTOS tick (timer tick interrupt) triggers the scheduler to perform context switching.
 The context switching occurs in the following process:

   1. Upon the execution of the tick ISR
   2. All the tasks in the Read state are scanned